-Both the D750 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the D750 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the K-3 II was followed by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the D750 and K-3 II can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is the Nikon D750 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D750:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.